leanprover-community/lean/doc/widget_server.md

 Incoming messages to the server are called __requests__ and outgoing messages are called __responses__.
 All messages are formatted as JSON objects.
+Requests and responses are sent via standard input and standard output.
+Each request or response is sent on a separate line.

 ```ts
 interface Request {